dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

   - **Ignore** - this causes no change in the VPN connectivity.
 If the VPN is connected, leave it connected, if it's not connected, don't connect it.
 For example, you may have a rule that connects the VPN for all of your internal corporate web sites, but want to make one of those internal sites accessible only when the device is actually connected to the corporate network.
 In that case, you would create an ignore rule for that one site.
   - **Disconnect** - disconnect devices from the VPN when the conditions are matched.
 For example, you could list your corporate wireless networks in the **SSIDs** field, and create a rule that disconnects devices from the VPN when they connect to one of those networks.

-The on-demand VPN rules are evaluated from most specific to least specific.
+Domain-specific rules are evaluated before all-domain rules.

 ## Deploy the policy